openwrtuser/bash4dnsmasq/README.md

 --------------------------------------------------------------------------------------

-Use the scripts at your own risk.
+Use the script at your own risk.
 Some legitimate websites could stop working.
 (Again, it is a very AGGRESSIVE set of filters.)

 In this case, you may try using less restrictive original filters (e.g. 1Hosts Lite, HaGeZi Multi PRO, Small oisd, etc.) in the script.